Sls0n/Prismify/README.md

-Note: This is a work in progress.
-I will post comprehensive details soon.
+`📢 Note: This is a work in progress.
+I will post comprehensive details soon.`

 ## Prismify